Reds vs. Yankees Player Props Betting Odds

 India Stats

-- India has 12 doubles, three home runs, 21 walks and 18 RBI (47 total hits).
-He has stolen eight bases.
+- India has 13 doubles, three home runs, 22 walks and 18 RBI (48 total hits).
+He has swiped eight bases.

 India Recent Games